About

 Grow Their Creative Confidence

-The goal of MMTM is to inspire students to identify issues and topics that resonate with them and to have that passion manifest itself in films that move people and make a difference in the world around them.
+The goal of MMTM is to inspire students to identify issues and topics that resonate with them and to have their passion manifest itself in films that affect people and hopefully make a difference in the world around them.

 Creative Change-Making Ideas